Static Banner

 What is Form 10?

-Form 10 is an application form to be furnished by religious or charitable trusts and institutions to claim tax exemption on income derived from property held in the name of the trust if the trust or institution wants to accumulate more than 15% of the income derived from the property held in the name of the trust, subject to certain conditions, as explained below.
+Form 10 is an application that must be submitted by charitable or religious trusts and institutions seeking tax exemption on income generated from property held in their name.
+This form is required when a trust or institution intends to accumulate more than 15% of such income, subject to certain conditions outlined below.

 Critical Purposes of Form 10